 I am working very much with my instinct so it is really hard to tell.
 With me everything is possible and every aspect of life may become a possible place for exploration.

-You seem to have successfully translated your passion into profession.
+You seem to have successfully translated your passion into a profession.
 Any particular message for the youngsters who are starting out with big dreams but not necessarily deep enough pockets?

-I love travelling, meeting people, reading, self educating, dancing.
-I love the sun, the rain, the snow, the mist, the sea, the woods, my favourite city is Prague, and my favourite food is a good spaghetti, my favourite book is ‘Brave new world’.
-And I like to listen (and dance) to progressive electronic music.
+I love travelling, meeting people, reading, self-educating, dancing.
+I love the sun, the rain, the snow, the mist, the sea, the woods.
+My favourite city is Prague and my favourite food is a good spaghetti.
+My favourite book is ‘Brave new world’.
+And, I like to listen (and dance) to progressive electronic music.

 Find more of his work at http://adamakis.blogspot.in/